-Note 3: ADF - VMC minima are detailed in ENR 1.2.2.
+Note 3: VMC minima are detailed Section 2.07 of the Part 91 MOS.

 Note 4: ADF - The exclusion of VFR flight from Class A airspace does not apply to military aircraft or approved military contract aircraft in military restricted areas or military controlled airspace.